mondem0/roblox-codex-test/README.md

 * A table with `SoundId` plus any extra `Sound` properties (for example `Volume`, `PlaybackSpeed`, or `RollOffMaxDistance`).
 * A pre-built `Sound` instance, which will be cloned before playback.

+Add `StartTime`/`TimePosition` to any descriptor to begin playback from a specific timestamp.
+The helper also accepts `StartAt` and `StartPosition` as aliases if you prefer those names.

 ### Enemy spawn & death hooks

 Add `SpawnSound` and/or `DeathSound` to an entry in [`EnemyConfigs.lua`](ReplicatedStorage/Modules/Config/EnemyConfigs.lua).
 The wave service plays the spawn clip from the enemy’s root part and moves death audio to an invisible anchor so it can finish even after the model is destroyed.